-With a wooden spoon, mix in the hot water, the salt, the 1/4 cup of oil, and the first 2 tablespoons of chopped rosemary.
+With a wooden spoon, mix in the hot water, the salt, and the 1/4 cup of olive oil.

 Beat vigorously for about a minute.
-Cover the bowl with plastic wrap and let rise at room temperature until doubled in bulk—45 minutes to one hour.
+Cover the bowl with plastic wrap and let the dough rise at room temperature until doubled in bulk—45 minutes to one hour.
 (If you want more time to prep, you can put the bowl in the refrigerator.
 That way the dough can rise more slowly, up to 4 hours.)

 Turn the dough out of the bowl onto the pan.
 It will be sticky.
 Pour a bit of oil on top and press until the dough fills the pan completely, trying to keep the thickness even.
-It will seem super thin but remember the dough doubles with rising.
-It doesn't need to come all the way to the edges.
+Preheat oven to 425°F.

 Rub a little olive oil over the surface.
 Arrange your edible flowers and blooms on top, gently poking them into the rising dough.